-This will generate an extra few impressions, but will not get clicks, so decrease the click-through rate.
-Even got clicks they are not targeted and relevant traffic, so no conversions.
+This will generate an extra few impressions but not get clicks, decreasing the click-through rate.
+Even got clicks, they are not targeted and relevant traffic, so no conversions.

 - Long Tail Pro: Find relevant long-tail keywords that are low competitive.
 Check this post for other tools like LongTailPro.

 - Google autocomplete Another very good method to find on-page relevant keywords.

 - BrandOverflow: Find keywords, questions, etc. for a post.
 Learn more in this review of Brand Overflow and get a 20% Off life time discount on BrandOverflow plans by using this coupon: Pitiya20